Tatis, Padres win in Cards’ home opener; Goldschmidt 5th HR

-ST. LOUIS — Rookie Fernando Tatis Jr. and pinch-hitter Hunter Renfroe homered as the San Diego Padres overcame another home run by Paul Goldschmidt and beat St. Louis 5-3 Friday in the Cardinals’ home opener.
+Tatis and pinch-hitter Hunter Renfroe homered as the Padres overcame another home run by Paul Goldschmidt to beat St. Louis 5-3 Friday in the Cardinals’ home opener.

+Tatis Jr. was born in St. Louis and watched intently as highlights of his father’s exploits were played on the scoreboard prior to the Cardinals 128th home opener.
+Tatis Sr. hit 60 home runs as a member of the Cardinals including two grand slams in the same inning in a 12-5 win over the Los Angeles Dodgers on April 23, 1999.

+“He told me that St. Louis fans are great and that they’d remember (him),” Tatis said.
+“He had a fun time, a great time over here.”

 Goldschmidt drew a standing ovation in his first at-bat at Busch Stadium since being traded to St. Louis.
 He hit his fifth home run in seven games this season, connecting in the eighth inning off Trey Wingenter.